woodnsec/IoT-Forensics/Bid IOT.md

 ### Qualifications:

-* (high level overview of team structure)
+* (high level overview of team structure) and bio for each member.
-* (short bio and overview of qualifications for first team member)
-* (short bio and overview of qualifications for second team member)
-* (short bio and overview of qualifications for third team member)
-* (short bio and overview of qualifications for fourth team member)
+* Elisabeth
+* Ashley
+* Amber
+* Ronald
+* Nate is an Security Analyst with experience in vulnerability analysis, penetration testing, and network analysis.
+I have both the Certified Penetration Tester (CPT), and GIAC Certified Incident Handler (GCIH) certifications.
+At home I enjoy working in my homelab with network segmentation and virtuization of servers and infrastructure.